scylladb/scylla-monitoring/docs/source/troubleshooting/monitor-troubleshoot.rst

   * Confirm Prometheus is pointing to the wrong target.
 Check your ``prometheus/scylla_servers.yml``.
 Make sure Prometheus is pulling data from the Scylla server.

   * Your dashboard and Scylla version may not be aligned.
-If you are running Scylla 3.1.x, you can specify a specific version with ``-v`` flag.
+You can specify a specific Scylla version with ``-v`` flag to the start-all.sh script.

 For example:

 .. code-block:: shell

-   ./start-all.sh -v 3.1
+   ./start-all.sh -v 2024.1

 More on start-all.sh `options`_.